osrf-migration/srcsim-wiki/cloud.md

 1. Log in to https://cloudsim.io
 1. Click on the SRC link (on the left menu bar, under the Dashboard)

-# Start a SRC round
+# Start an SRC round

 SRC machines are grouped into Rounds.
 Click on the round button (with a + inside) to create a new round.
+You must supply:

-You must supply the Github repository URI containing your code, the Github deploy key for that repo if it's a private repo, and the name of your team.
+* the Github repository URI containing your code, for example `https://github.com/username/reponame.git`
+* the Github deploy key for that repo (private repos only).
 See the "One-time setup" section above to learn how to set up the deploy key.

 Click on continue to launch the machine instances on the cloud.